top of page

 An interesting and quite uncommon feature of cattle during the Roman Iron Age is that polledness (i.e. hornlessness) of cattle is common in, especially, the coastal Wadden Sea area of the Netherlands.
 Circa 20 up to 40 percent of the cattle was polled.
 Within the Roman territory, thus south of the River Rhine, (nearly) no polled cattle has been traced.
 After the Roman period, polledness disappeared again.
 Other than some academic speculations about possibly breeding preferences in appearances (Lauwerier 2012), a real convincing explanation for the emergence and subsequently disappearance of polled cattle has not been offered yet to our opinion.
 Above, we sort of joked about the Romans wanting to stimulate the quality of breeding programs by demanding bigger (hides) of cattle, but when you take this specific polledness phenomenon during the Roman period also into consideration, were they perhaps indeed?
 Were the Frisians unwilling to change the way they bred cows, something that repeated itself 2,000 years later again?

 Concerning polled cattle today, since the introduction of cubical or free stables in the ‘70s in the last century, cows can move and interact with each other.
 Before, for centuries or even millennia, cows were fixed with a rope to their heads toward the exterior wall, in two by two between partitions, when stabled.
 At least, this was customary along the coastal zone of the Netherlands, i.e. former Frisia.
-See also our blog post An ode to the Haubarg by the croaking Eiderstedter Nachtigall to learn more about the Frisian style stables and farm houses.
+See also our blog post A Croaking Ode to the Haubarg by the Eiderstedter Nachtigall to learn more about the Frisian style stables and farm houses.
 Back to the horns, they cause injures among cows in the modern cubicle stables, generate unrest, and pose a security risk for the farmer.
 For these reasons cows are being dehorned.
 Besides costs, it moreover gives concerns to animal welfare because it is a painful procedure.
 Therefore, breeding a new polled dairy cattle is currently being explored.

 After the Roman period, between around AD 300 until 1100, the percentage cattle of the total livestock lies between 25 and 45.
 From around 1100, the proportion of cattle increased again to circa 50 percent.
 This increase is attributed to a profound change of the medieval landscape.
 It is from around the year 1000, that bigger dykes are being built along the Wadden Sea coast to block the sea altogether.
 What used to be a brackish to salty environment, as a consequence turned fresh.
 An indirect effect of this shift from a salt to fresh environment is that sheep became more vulnerable to the fasciolosis, a parasitic worm.
 Fasciolosis is transmitted to its host via little freshwater snails.
 These snails could not survive in the previous saline landscape.
 But with the arrival of the much hailed dykes, they do.
 Cattle as such are less vulnerable to fasciolosis than sheep.